Hives/makers-notes/week-2/workshops/feedback-workshop.md

     - be direct and respectful
     - aim to help them grow, feedback is 🌈kind🌈
   - Tips for receiving feedback:
-    - make youre you're in the right headspace, decline if not
+    - make you're you're in the right head space, decline if not
     - know your profile
     - try to listen attentively with an open mind
     - know that you (we all) have blind spots
-    - be awere of triggers
+    - be aware of triggers
     - take your time to weight and respond to feedback
-    - know your boundaries and reject feedback respectfully if after weightin it carefully you do not wish to take it on board
+    - know your boundaries and reject feedback respectfully if after weighing it carefully you do not wish to take it on board
     - if you take it on board, decide what you're going to do about it
     - thank the feedback giver because feedback is 🌈kind🌈